 - washable marker

-3. Sew 2 circles together with a needle and thread.
+- Sew 2 circles together with a needle and thread.
 I used thick embroidery thread in bold colors.
-Make sure you don't leave loose ends.
+Make sure you don't leave any loose ends or it will start to unravel.
+If you prefer you can also use a sewing machine and regular thread to sew along the edges.
+I recommend using an over lock stitch to prevent the cloth from fraying.

-- For more detailed information about this tutorial see section above.
+- For more detailed information about this tutorial see article above.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.